polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 So what we did is, we declared a constant value for `batch_size`, and a value for `lr` going from `0.01` to `0.1` with `5` steps spaced evenly on a `log scale`.

-In fact there's other options that we could have used such as
+There are other options that we could have used such as

  * `values`: [value1, value2, value3]
  * `range`: [start, stop, step]
  * `linspace`: [start, stop, num]
  * `GeomSpace`: [start, stop, num]

-You can check all the options available on the [matrix](/polyaxonfile_specification/sections#matrix)
+You can check all the options available on the [matrix section reference](/polyaxonfile_specification/sections#matrix).

-To make sure that the polyaxon file is valid you can execute, and creates a multiple values for `lr`, we can run
+To make sure that the polyaxon file is valid, and creates multiple values for `lr`, we can run the following

 ```bash
 $ polyaxon check -f polyaxonfile.yml -m